LingamYoni/InjectDll/README.md

  **NOTE**: This was created **just for fun**, I have not been paid for this project and did not win a bid.

+ **It is free for non commercial and education use only.
+You CAN NOT use it in any commercial projects.
+For commercial use contact me at marina@btframework.com**

  This project was developed by [me](https://www.facebook.com/marina.petrichenko.1)

 Should you have any question you can contact us directly at marina@btframework.com